-2.2.4.
+3.2.4.
 JavaBeans

 Javabeans may be used just like a stateless or stateful session bean.
-However, they do not provide the functionality of a session bean (declarative transaction demarcation, declarative security, automatic clustered state replication, EJB 3.0 persistence, timeout methods, etc).
+However, they do not provide the functionality of a session bean (declarative transaction demarcation, declarative security, efficient clustered state replication, EJB 3.0 persistence, timeout methods, etc).

 In a later chapter, we show you how to use Seam and Hibernate without an EJB container.
 In this use case, components are JavaBeans instead of session beans.
+Note, however, that in many application servers it is somewhat less efficient to cluster conversation or session scoped Seam JavaBean components than it is to cluster stateful session bean components.

-By default, JavaBeans are bound to the conversation context.
+By default, JavaBeans are bound to the event context.